SingaporeMotherhood | Parenting

 When you are ready, channel your energy towards a more physical activity.
 Early morning jogs can be therapeutic, especially if you are suffering from insomnia.
-Parents in the CBSS network have also found comfort from volunteering at places like the Assisi Home and Hospice or the Rainbow Centre.
+Parents in the CBSS network also find comfort from volunteering at places like the Assisi Hospice or Rainbow Centre.
 Diverting your energy into physical activity, particularly in aid of others, can be helpful in alleviating pain.

 You may have lost your only child and you may not be able to imagine having another.
 This is something that you and your spouse should discuss when you are both ready.
 Or you may already have other children who still need you.
 Either way, it is important to allow some continuity to help in your grieving process.

-Keeping some things that belonged to the child you lost can connect you to him.
-His siblings, both present and future, can share these toys and clothes, ensuring that he is remembered as part of your family.
+Keeping some things that belonged to the child you lost can connect you to them.
+Their siblings, both present and future, can share these toys and clothes, ensuring that they are remembered as part of your family.

 A year later, they had Sara, a girl, then a son named Zachary in 2003.
 Patrick reveals, “It is sometimes tempting to see Zachary as a divine gift, a heavenly ‘substitute’ for Lucas.
 But if there is one thing we have learnt, it is that each child brings different challenges… and blessings.”

-You will never ‘get over it’, stop loving your child, or stop being his parent just because he is no longer with you in life.
-This is a fact that will bring both pain and comfort: you will always yearn for his return, but you will always have a very special bond with that child, one that cannot be broken or taken away.
+You will never ‘get over it’, stop loving your child, or stop being their parent just because they are no longer with you in life.
+This is a fact that will bring both pain and comfort, because you will always yearn for their return.
+However, you will always have a very special bond with that child, one that cannot be broken or taken away.

-Create a memorial of your child; this is an invaluable way of acknowledging your child and remembering him or her with love.
-Memorials can take all forms, such as commissioning a plaque in their honour at a favourite zoo exhibit, making a donation to a charity in their name, planting a flowering bush in your garden, keeping framed footprints or setting up a website to share his story and photos.
+Create a memorial of your child; this is an invaluable way of acknowledging your child and remembering them with love.
+Memorials can take all forms, such as commissioning a plaque in their honour at a favourite zoo exhibit, making a donation to a charity in their name, planting a flowering bush in your garden, keeping framed footprints, or setting up a website to share their story and photos.